Overview of Clinical Psychology, Social Work, Psychotherapy & Counselling

 University of Toronto School of Continuing Studies also provides some options for courses in counselling and related helping fields.

-There are a myriad of ways to launch a career in mental health and human services without achieving a master's degree or having clinical qualifications.
+There is a myriad of ways to launch a career in mental health and human services without achieving a master's degree or having clinical qualifications.
 Read more about such careers at Community Mental Health Careers.

 Explore the Ontario Colleges' post-diploma programs designed for university and college graduates in the Education, Community and Social Services section, and change the program level to ‘Post-Diploma’.